 Cobbled streets and cloisters, a castle and a listed Church, leafy Georgian avenues and Bettys Cafe Tea Rooms.
 This according to my online research are highlights of Harrogate, a Victorian Spa town and in its heyday a sought-after fashionable resort with curative spring waters.
 It’s a Yorkshire must-see.
 Sadly, however, I didn’t quite manage the short journey from my country house hideaway.
-I was, instead, cocooned in the embrace of Rudding Park & Spa which sits proudly on the outskirts, perched amid 300 acres of undulating countryside.
+I was, instead, cocooned in comfort, writing a review of Rudding Park Spa which sits proudly on the outskirts, perched amid 300 acres of undulating countryside.

 And moody….each level of the spa exudes a defined ambience amid a creative mix of hydrotherapy and thermotherapy experiences.
 On the uppermost level, an air of excitement emanates from the roof-top heated pool which overlooks mature garden areas.
 Guests giggle with sheer delight sipping a glass of bubbly with water splashing from jets into fine layers of mist lacing the surface creating an atmosphere more like Iceland than England.
 Come rain or shine, the cabanas extend the refreshing outdoor experiences or the garden sauna cabin for a little heat.
 Back inside, the focus moves first to the feet with a row of individual foot spas and then to the whole body warmth of the herbal bath and luxury steam rooms.